rgeraldporter/BANDjs/README.md

 BANDjs
 ======

-Bird Banding Codes stored in Javascript with optional API delivery mechanism through NodeJS.
+A tool to look up bird banding codes for North American species.

-About
+About Banding Codes
 ======

 Bird Banding Codes are widely used by by scientist, field ornithologists, and everyday birders.
-This API will (hopefully) assist in translating any bird band code into a full species name.
+This tool will (hopefully) assist in translating any bird band code into a full species name.

-Examples
+Examples of Banding Codes
 ========

 Banding Codes are four-letter codes that represent specific species.